Skip to main content

 TPNW Art 3(2) deadline N/A

-Small Quantities Protocol No
+Small Quantities Protocol N/A

-Additional Protocol Partial
+Additional Protocol Partial (In force 2014)

-Enrichment facilities/reprocessing plants Yes (Mil, Dual-Use)
+Enrichment facilities/reprocessing plants Yes (Mil)

-HEU stocks 5 MT
+HEU stocks 5 Mt

 Latest developments

-In the First Committee of the UN General Assembly in October 2023, India noted that ‘it did not participate in the negotiations on the TPNW, therefore will not become a party to the Treaty, and shall not be bound by any of the obligations that arise from it’.
-It added that, in its view, the Treaty ‘does not constitute or contribute to the development of any customary international law’.2
+In the First Committee of the UN General Assembly in October 2024, India once again stated its opposition to the TPNW.
+‘India did not participate in the negotiations on TPNW.
+Therefore, it is not bound by obligations that arise from it,’ it said.
+‘India believes that this Treaty does not constitute or contribute to the development of customary international law,' reiterating its support for ‘the commencement of negotiations on a comprehensive nuclear weapons convention in the Conference on Disarmament’.1

 Recommendations